-War for the Planet of the Apes is a moderately solid ending for the Planet of the Apes prequel/reboot trilogy, but is weighed down by too many outstretched scenes and a disappointing antagonist.
+War for the Planet of the Apes is a mostly solid ending for the Planet of the Apes prequel/reboot trilogy, but is ultimately weighed down by too many outstretched scenes and a disappointing antagonist.

 The film opens years after Dawn of the Planet of the Apes, with Caesar (played by Andy Serkis via performance capture) and his tribe fighting for survival against Alpha-Omega, a military outfit lead by “the Colonel” (Woody Harrelson).
 After Alpha-Omega executes a particularly brutal attack against the apes, Caesar decides to abandon his normally merciful nature and goes on a quest for revenge against the Colonel.

 The plot moves at a pretty decent pace during most of the first half and last quarter, but the build-up to the final battle feels like a slog.
 A few too many scenes crawled along or felt redundant, which had me checking my watch multiple times.
 I did feel like it was worth the wait once things picked up again though, especially when it led up to the film’s best action scene.